 Singapore city's sunset view with a beautiful river in front.

-Ticket details to optimal visiting hours, for instance, this guide to the Singapore Flyer has all the information you need.
-So, if you are looking for an enchanting experience at the Singapore Flyer, it is perfect for romantic dinners or just an exciting addition to your Singapore tour packages.
+From ticket details to optimal visiting hours, this guide to the Singapore Flyer provides all the information you need.
+So, if you are looking for an enchanting experience at the Singapore Flyer, it is perfect for romantic dinners or makes an exciting addition to your Singapore tour packages.

 Why Visit the Singapore Flyer?